 All contracts allowing non-residents to acquire property in Australia should be turned conditional once approval is done unless the foreigner got such approval before the contract was entered into.
 Entering into unconditional contracts in order to own property before getting approval can result to penalties.

-Frequently asked questions about buying property within Australia as a non-resident
+FAQs about buying property within Australia as a non-resident

 Can I buy property in Australia as a foreigner?